 Following are the steps for protecting a switch from a spoofing attacks.
 Configure all switches in the network like below.
 Configure all access ports as an access port and disable DTP everywhere.

 Configure all the trunk ports as a trunk port and disable DTP on trunk ports.

 Double-Tagging VLAN Attacks

-The double-tagging VLAN attacks are also known as double-encapsulated VLAN hopping attack.
-In this type of attack, the attacker takes advantages of hardware way of operation.
+The double-tagging VLAN attacks are also known as double-encapsulated VLAN hopping attacks.
+In this type of attack, the attacker takes advantage of the hardware way of operation.

-The Double tagging attack only possible if the attacker has physical connectivity to an interface which belongs to the native VLAN of the trunk port.
-Double tagging attack is a uni-directional attack.
+The Double tagging attack is only possible if the attacker has physical connectivity to an interface that belongs to the native VLAN of the trunk port.
+A double tagging attack is a uni-directional attack.
 Thwarting this type of attack is not as easy as stopping basic hopping VLAN attacks.

 An important feature of the double-tagging VLAN hopping attack is that it works even if trunk ports are not configured because a host typically sends a frame on a segment that is not a trunk link.
 The figure below illustrates the double-tagging VLAN hopping attack.

 The attacker sends a double-tagged 802.1Q frame to switch1.
 The frame has two tags, the outer tag is the attacker’s tag, which is the same as the native VLAN of the trunk port in this example VLAN1.

 The switch received this frame from the attacker as if it were on a trunk port or a port with a voice VLAN because a switch should not receive a tagged Ethernet frame on an access port.
 The inner tag is the victim VLAN in this example, VLAN 10.

 When the switch1 received the frame, it will read the first 4-byte 802.1Q tag and confirm that the frame is for VLAN1, which is the native VLAN.
 The switch sends the frame out on all VLAN 1 ports after removing the outer tag of VLAN1.